U.S. Debt Default Clock

 Public Debt vs. GDP

-Public debt should be below 70% of GDP.
+Public debt should be below 70% of GDP and gross debt should be below 100% of GDP.

 Interest Payments vs. Revenue